hazelcast/hazelcast/hazelcast-documentation/src/Topic.md

 ## Topic

-Hazelcast provides distribution mechanism for publishing messages that are delivered to multiple subscribers which is also known as publish/subscribe (pub/sub) messaging model.
-Publish and subscriptions are cluster wide.
+Hazelcast provides distribution mechanism for publishing messages that are delivered to multiple subscribers which is also known as *publish/subscribe (pub/sub)* messaging model.
+Publishing and subcribing operations are cluster wide.
 When a member subscribes for a topic, it is actually registering for messages published by any member in the cluster, including the new members joined after you added the listener.